futrime/lip/docs/tooth_json_file_reference.md

 ### Syntax

 Provide the name, description , author and tags of your tooth.
-Every field is required.
+The source field is optional and is for indicating the source code repository of your tooth.

 ### Examples